terminatorover/RGTimerControl/README.md

    increment is the value of how much secs are added each time the timer fires. note if this is not programtically specified the default value used is 1 sec.

+   totalTimeInSec is the total number of seconds from which the timer starts to count down note if this is not programtically specified the default value used is 3600 secs.